It's All Write: Short Story Contest for Teens

 Who judges the submissions?

-Teen services librarians read all of the submissions and select their top five choices for middle school and high school.
+Teen Services librarians read all of the submissions and select their top five choices for middle school and high school.